 One question this report seeks to answer is: At what price did the banana sector grow so rapidly and did Guatemala rise to become the largest exporter of bananas to the United States and the third largest exporter to the world?
 One common answer is that production shifted from the highly unionized north (Atlantic) coast to the non-union, locally-owned enterprises on Guatemala's southern (Pacific) coast.
-Currently, of the 75,000 workers in the sector, 10,000 work in the north and estimated 65,000 work in the south.17 Yet, how exactly do wages in the north and south compare?
-What about hours of work, treatment of workers, prevalence of verbal abuse and sexual harassment?
+Currently, of the 75,000 workers in the sector, 10,000 work in the north and estimated 65,000 work in the south.
+Yet, how exactly do wages in the north and south compare?
+What about hours of work, treatment of workers, prevalence of verbal abuse, sexual harassment, and other forms of gender-based violence at work?
 Most notably, what difference can a union make?
 These are the questions this project sought to answer.

-17 Author's interview, Sitrabi representatives, February 2020.
+&lt;sup>17 Author's interview, Sitrabi representatives, February 2020.

-Part II

-Research Findings:

-What Difference Does a Union Make?
+Part II Research Findings: What Difference Does a Union Make?